 Law No. 137/2002 is the main piece of legislation governing company privatisations, which continues to be of interest to many major companies that are still state-owned.
-However, in August 2020 Law No. 173 came into force, restricting the transfer of shares owned by the Romanian government in state companies, banks and other companies for the next two years.
-However, as Law No. 173 also provides the possibility for the Romanian State to acquire shares in companies that carry out economic activities in key fields (e.g., industry, energy and postal services), any future legislative changes should be closely monitored, especially given that there are several ongoing M&A processes in the aforementioned key fields where the state might be interested in acquiring a shareholding.
+However, in August 2020, Law No. 1739 came into force, restricting the transfer of shares owned by the Romanian government in state companies, banks and other companies for the next two years.
+However, as Law No. 173 also provides the possibility for the Romanian state to acquire shares in companies that carry out economic activities in key fields (e.g., industry, energy and postal services), any future legislative changes should be closely monitored, especially given that there are several ongoing M&A processes in the aforementioned key fields where the state might be interested in acquiring a shareholding.

 Competition law is also relevant in the M&A field, as economic concentrations between companies must be reviewed and competition must always remain fair.
-The Competition Law, as republished and further amended and supplemented, implements EU competition law and contains provisions on notifications to the Competition Council and the European Commission, and the related requirements and thresholds.
+The Competition Law,10 as republished and further amended and supplemented, implements EU competition law and contains provisions on notifications to the Competition Council and the European Commission, and the related requirements and thresholds.
 Considering that the screening of foreign direct investments has been a hot topic for some time now across Europe, the Romanian Competition Council has put forward new draft legislation aimed at tightening the existing foreign direct investment screening rules.
 This draft is subject to public debate and sets forth new filing requirements, a detailed procedure to be followed, standstill obligations to be observed and fines, thus broadening the scope of the current investment screening regime.

 In addition to the above, other legal provisions applicable to the particularities of each transaction may become relevant (e.g., environmental law, employment law and insolvency law).
-Furthermore in 2020, the Romanian government, like other governments around the world, implemented a series of measures to support the economy; given the uncertainty surrounding these measures and their applicability in time, this chapter only briefly touches upon some of them.
+Furthermore, the Romanian government, like other governments around the world, implemented a series of measures to support the economy; given the uncertainty surrounding these measures and their applicability in time, this chapter only briefly touches upon some of them.
 However, the aforementioned need to be considered when looking into a potential investment in Romania.